SiZapPaaiGwat/smart-sort/README.md

-# natural-sort
+# smart-sort

-sort Array<string> in a natural way
+sort Array in a natural way

 ## Native sort